 The gender or identity of the person didn’t matter, and I knew that no matter who I ended up with, my sexual, romantic or emotional attraction didn’t rely on parts.
 It relied on heart, and I always thought that was normal.

-It wasn’t until I posed my husband with the following hypothetical situation “If I was transgendered and I wanted gender reassignment surgery, would you still love me and be with me?”
+It wasn’t until I posed my husband with the following hypothetical situation “If I was transgender and I wanted gender confirming surgery, would you still love me and be with me?”

 He answered, rather frankly and without hesitation, no.